Own goal: Basketball

 When accidentally scoring at an opposing team's basket (basketball's equivalent of an "own goal"), the goal is credited to an offensive player.
 One typical own-goal scenario occurs when a player tries to block a goal shot but ends up knocking the ball into the goal.

 In NFHS basketball, the two points are merely listed for the scoring team, as a footnote.

-In NCAA basketball, the rules state: "When a player scores a field goal in the opponent’s basket, it shall count two points for the opponent regardless of the location on the playing court from where it was released.
+In NCAA basketball, the rules state: "When a player scores a field goal in the opponent's basket, it shall count two points for the opponent regardless of the location on the playing court from where it was released.
 Such a field goal shall not be credited to a player in the scorebook but shall be indicated with a footnote."

 In NBA rules, the goal is credited to the player on the scoring team who is closest to defensive shooter and is mentioned in a footnote.

-Under FIBA rules, the player designated captain is credited with the basket.
+Under FIBA rules, the player designated captain is credited with the basket, though deliberate own goals are a violation and do not score any points.

+Due to point differential tiebreaker rules, there are at least two instances of players from the leading team deliberately attempting to score in the opponent's basket to force an overtime.
+These were in the Philippines' 67–65 quarterfinal group match win over Kazakhstan in the 2014 Asian Games and in Georgia's 96–94 group stage victory over the Philippines in the 2024 Riga FIBA Men's Olympic Qualifying Tournament.
+To advance to their respective semifinals, the Philippines needed to win by 11 or more points against Kazakhstan, and Georgia had to win by 19 or more points against the Philippines.